amirhnajafiz-presentations/docker-containers/README.md

 ```

 ## Routes
-Now you can test the bot in telegram by the following endpoint:
+Now you can test the bot in telegram by the following command:
 - /test

-And for getting NBA results, use the following endpoint:
+And for getting NBA results, use the following commad:
 - /view